General Distribution Requirement

 The geography major consists of nine required courses and supporting courses in other departments.
 The classes comprising the major will be selected in a manner that builds from the introductory classes to the advanced seminars and will include the following: a) one foundation course: GEOG 111 - Human Geography of Global Issues or GEOG 113 - World Regional Geography: People, Places and Globalization; b) two research methods courses: GEOG 225 - Introduction to Geographic Information Systems, GEOG 378 - Statistical Research Methods in Geography; c) one area studies course (see the clarification below on this requirement); d) four intermediate courses -- 200 or 300 level; and e) one advanced seminar course: GEOG 473 - Historical Geography of Urbanization, GEOG 474 - Urban Geography Field Seminar, GEOG 475 - Medical Geography Seminar, GEOG 476 - Transportation Geography Seminar, GEOG 477 - Comparative Environment and Development, GEOG 478 - Cities of the 21st Century: The Political Economy of Urban Sustainability, or GEOG 479 - Migrants, Migration and the Global Landscape of Population Change

-The area studies course requirement may be satisfied by taking one of the following: a regional geography course in the department (e.g., GEOG 242 - Regional Geography of the US and Canada, GEOG 243 - Geography of Africa: Local Resources and Livelihoods in a Global Context, or GEOG 249 - Regional Geography of Latin America); an approved study abroad program; or the student may petition to count a comprehensive area studies course in another department for regions not covered by the geography department.
+The area studies course requirement may be satisfied by taking one of the following: a regional geography course in the department (e.g., GEOG 242 - Regional Geography of the US and Canada, GEOG 243 - Geography of Africa: Local Resources and Livelihoods in a Global Context, or GEOG 249 - Environment and Society in Latin America); an approved study abroad program; or the student may petition to count a comprehensive area studies course in another department for regions not covered by the geography department.
 If the student selects a non-geography course to fulfill this requirement, such a course does not count as one of the nine geography courses required for the major.

 The senior capstone requirement in geography will be satisfied by completing one 400-level advanced geography seminar course.
 GEOG 377 - Qualitative Research Methods is strongly recommended for majors planning to attend graduate school.